 The vaulted ceilings, exposed beams and collar ties give the room an inspiring sense of open-ness.
 The wood burning fire place is fitted with a gas starter.
 Removeable custom glass panels will fit over the screens in the winter.
 This is precisely what the owners wanted--a porch for all seasons.

-There are more styles to view in our home additions portfolio, if you care to have a look.
+There are more styles to view in our porch design portfolio, if you care to have a look.